Senate GOP blocks domestic terrorism bill, gun policy debate | Times Leader

 Click here to subscribe today or Login.

-Senate Majority Leader Chuck Schumer, D-N.Y. tried to nudge Republicans into taking up a domestic terrorism bill that had quickly last week after mass shootings at a grocery store in Buffalo, New York, and a church in Southern California targeting people of color.
+Senate Majority Leader Chuck Schumer, D-N.Y., tried to nudge Republicans into taking up a domestic terrorism bill that had quickly last week after mass shootings at a grocery store in Buffalo and targeting people of color.
 He said it could become the basis for negotiation.

 “None of us are under any illusions this will be easy,” Schumer said ahead of the vote.